ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ## Additional feature information

-The CKFinder integration feature is a bridge between the CKEditor 5 WYSIWYG editor and the [CKFinder](https://ckeditor.com/ckfinder) file manager and uploader.
+The CKFinder integration feature is a bridge between the CKEditor&nbsp;5 WYSIWYG editor and the [CKFinder](https://ckeditor.com/ckfinder) file manager and uploader.
 CKFinder is a commercial application that was designed with CKEditor compatibility in mind.
 It is currently available as version 3.x for PHP, ASP.NET, and Java and version 2.x for ASP and ColdFusion.

 This feature can be used in the rich-text editor in two different ways:

 * [**As a server-side connector only**](#configuring-the-image-upload-only) ([demo](#image-upload-only)).
 In this scenario, images dropped or pasted into the editor are uploaded to the CKFinder server-side connector running on your server.
 * [**As a server and client-side file manager integration**](#configuring-the-full-integration) ([demo](#full-integration)).
 Images dropped or pasted directly into the editor are uploaded to the server (just like in the first option).

-	But there are more cool features available, for instance:
+	There are more cool features available, for instance:

 	* **Uploading** using the full user interface
 	* Uploading **multiple files** at once